 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?

-Flat entrance doors appeared to be replacement FD30 timber fire doors.
+Flat entrance doors appeared to be a combination of certified timber fire doors and replacement composite fire doors.
 (NB. - from limited visual inspection, certification not seen; adequacy of installation not confirmed).